 res=np.fft.ifft(fft)

-# We assume the result should be real so we just ignore the imaginary part
+# Assume the result is real - ignore the imaginary part

 res=np.real(res)